Icon of a calendar

 Exploring Iowa Archaeology in K-12 Education

-A total of 570 K–12 students participated in in-person and virtual archaeology presentations, activities, and tours with OSA staff.
+A total of 503 K–12 students participated in in-person and virtual archaeology presentations and interviews, activities, and tours with OSA staff.
+Requests for classroom programming came from teachers, after-school groups, homeschool groups, STEM organizations, and robotics teams participating in the 2025 international archaeology-themed challenge.

-Additionally, OSA reached over 500 students through rentals of the Iowa Archaeology Discovery Trunks by teachers and nonformal educators.
+Additionally, OSA reached over 550 students through rentals of the Iowa Archaeology Discovery Trunks by teachers and nonformal educators.

 Bringing Archaeology to Iowa Communities